Oriented and unitary equivariant bordism of surfaces: Localization at fixed points

 What is interesting about the blow up is the fact that for faithful 3-dimensional oriented real representations $V$, the blow up $\gamma(V)$ only contains points with cyclic or dihedral isotropy groups.
 This is a key fact that will be used in what follows.

-\begin{proposition} Let $G$ be any finite group.
+\begin{proposition} Let $G$ be a finite subgroup of $SO(3)$.
 Then the fixed-point homomorphism $\phi_3^{SO}$ is only non-trivial on subgroups isomorphic to the platonic groups $A_4$, $\mathfrak{S}_4$ and $A_5$.
 Moreover, its restriction

 is surjective. \end{proposition} \begin{proof} Let $(K)$ be a conjugacy class of subgroups of $G$ with $K$ isomorphic to any of the platonic groups $A_4$, $\mathfrak{S}_4$ or $A_5$.
 Denote by $V_K$ the 3-dimensional real representation induced by the symmetries of the respective platonic solid.
 Note that $V_K$ is isomorphic to the representation with the reverse orientation $\overline{V_K}$, and therefore the closed oriented $K$-manifold $Y(V_K)$ defined in \eqref{definition of Y(V)} is diffeomorphic to $B(V_K) \cup_\rho B(\gamma(V_K))$.
+Note furthermore that $\Omega_{3}^{K}\{\cala K,\calp K\} \cong \IZ/2$ since $V_K$ is the only irreducible representation of dimension 3.

 The localization map at $K$-fixed points of \eqref{localization K-fied points}